dgaozhao/dgaozhao.github.io/_pages/working_projects.md

 ### Wright, J. E., Gaozhao, D., & Houston, B., The synergy between representation and technology: A conjoint experiment of police use-of-force.
-(Submitting to _Governance_). <br/>
+(Under review at _Governance_). <br/>

 <small>[ <a href="#/" onclick="visib('bodycam')">Abstract</a> ]</small>